At school, you’ve written extensive academic essays, evaluated classical literature, and enhanced your vocabulary.

 This technique has been vetted and refined from 10+ years of experience and 1,000+ students successfully admitted into their top-choice post-secondary programs.

-The Narrative Communication Approach™ is designed for personal essay questions, like this one from Queen’s Commerce: “Question: Tell us something about you (background, an interest, a talent, etc.) that is an integral part of your identity, and why.”
+The Narrative Communication Approach™ is designed for personal questions, like this one from Queen’s Commerce: “Question: Tell us something about you (background, an interest, a talent, etc.) that is an integral part of your identity, and why.”
+Learn more about personal questions and how to answer them in our Interview Skills Prep Guide.

 If you’re not already working with a coach, find a match in just a few minutes here.